The Low FODMAP Diet Is Not Soy Free

 Below is a list of soy products that you can include in a low-FODMAP diet and a list of items which to steer clear of.

-* By the way, during the fermentation process that creates miso, the proteins in the soybeans break down into peptides and amino acids, such as glutamic acid.
+*During the fermentation process that creates miso, the proteins in the soybeans break down into peptides and amino acids, such as glutamic acid.
 The result is a certain kind of meaty and robust flavor that we know as umami.

 - Cooked whole soy beans, starting from dried beans